History of Vietnam: Dynastic period (939–1945)

-Literacy remained the province of the upper classes.
-Originally, only Chữ Hán was used to write, but by the 11th century, a set of derivative characters known as Chữ Nôm emerged that allowed native Vietnamese words to be written.
+Literacy largely remained the preserve of the upper classes.
+Initially, writing was conducted exclusively in chữ Hán, but by the 13th century a derivative script known as chữ Nôm had emerged, enabling the writing of native Vietnamese words.
 However, it remained limited to poetry, literature, and practical texts like medicine while all state and official documents were written in Classical Chinese.
 Aside from some mining and fishing, agriculture was the primary activity of most Vietnamese, and economic development and trade were not promoted or encouraged by the state.